cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 import multiprocessing
 ```

-As for plotting, we\'ll use `matplotlib`, though there are many
+As for plotting, we will use `matplotlib`, though there are many
 alternatives.

 ```python